kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/6_final_steps.md

 **Summon Skill**: This represents your capacity to bring forth supernatural creatures from other worlds.
 This skill depends upon your Focus Characteristic.

 **Control Skill**: This represents your capacity to control certain supernatural beings.
 Control depends upon the Willpower Characteristic.

-**Bind Skill**: This represents your capacity to tie the spirit of a supernatural creature into an object.
-Bind depends upon the Focus Characteristic.

 **Banish Skill**: This represents your ability to expel supernatural beings from this plane.
 It depends upon the Focus Characteristic.